-‘The Challenge’ Star Angela Babicz Bares Cleavage In Skin Tight Purple Dress After ‘Dr. Phil’
+‘The Challenge’ Star Angela Babicz Bares Cleavage In Skintight Purple Dress After ‘Dr. Phil’

 “I knew you were my fav for a reason #libras,” another wrote.

 “I love this dress!!!
-Looks good on you,” a fan exclaimed.
+Looks good on you,” a third admirer exclaimed.

 “My birthday month too!
 You look amazing!”

-In her Instagram story, Babicz shared a video of herself editing a video.
+In her Instagram stories, Babicz shared a clip of herself editing a video.
 She announced that soon she will come clean to her followers about something big.
 Later, she also shared some details about her appearance on Dr. Phil today.
 Then, the reality TV star took her confessional post from private to public on YouTube, and people began commenting on what she shared.

-She explained her appearance on Dr. Phil, and she finished watching Part 2 of the special.
-She explained how she came to appear on the show, and then revealed that she wanted to mend her relationship with her on-again, off-again boyfriend Nelson.
+Angela explained her appearance on Dr. Phil, adding that she finished watching Part 2 of the special.
+She recalled how she came to appear on the show, and then revealed that she wanted to mend her relationship with her on-again, off-again boyfriend, Nelson Thomas.
 Babicz explained that she was nervous about seeing Nelson when she went on the show.
 She revealed that Dr. Phil threw her off with his intense questioning from the start of her interview.

-The Bad Girl’s Club star revealed something she’d never before revealed — she has Ptosis, or a drooping eyelid.
+The Bad Girl’s Club star revealed something she’d never before revealed — she has ptosis, a condition distinguished by a drooping eyelid.
 Babicz had two unsuccessful surgeries on the eyelid, which caused her eyelid to droop lower, and Dr. Phil called her out on the show for not looking at him in the eye.

-The Inquisitr previously reported that the reality TV star found season 2 of Ex on the Beach more stressful than the first season.
+The Inquisitr previously reported that the reality TV star found Season 2 of Ex on the Beach more stressful than the first season.